Azure-Samples/cognitive-services-REST-api-samples/dotnet/ComputerVision/readme.md

 # Sample Solution that uses the Computer Vision Rest APIs

-The projects in this code are quickstarts that show how to use Computer Vision Rest API for local and remote images
+The projects in this code are quickstarts that show how to use Computer Vision Rest API for local and remote images.

 ## Contents